Juviro/mythic-commander/clash/next.md

 # Bugs

 * animating card position change on flipped boards wrong again
-* don't reveal card name in chat when user puts card from hand onto lib

 # Current feature

 * lib context menu
-  * add "randomize" checkbox for bottom cards
-  * add submit button to save changes
   * add peek custom amount
   * correct label for peek one -> i18n
   * only allow peeking if there are enough cards in the library
-  * message when peeking -> put into hand is wrong (says "drew"). same for graveyard ("milled")
-  * peeked cards don't have hover effect

 # MVP